sedoski20/chessGame/README.md

 The engine use STL's functions and all the logic was created during the development.
 We use Qt and QML for the GUI, which allow us to create some great effects and provide a better user experience.

-Learning and understanding software design and development is the main goal of this project.
+Learning software design and development is the main goal of this project.
 It includes many concepts such as object oriented programming, C++, Qt, CMake, software Architecture, UML and software documentation.
 Writing this simple README also has a value for the learning process as a Software Engineer.

 ## The Game